pprevos/r4h2o/manuscript/r4h2o_08_cleaning.md

 customers <- left_join(customers, cities)      # Joing city names
 ```

 A rule-of-thumb in coding is that if you repeat the same thing more than twice, there will be a more efficient way of achieving the same result.
-In this example, we used `customer <-` six times.
+In this example, we used “`customer <-`” six times.
 There are two ways of combining these lines of code.

 A typical way to code in a spreadsheet is to join the steps in a nested formula.
 While the nested approach uses less space, it is not as easy to understand because you have to read from the inside out.